-Homeland Security students may not take courses with a credit/no-credit designation.
-Non-HSEC students may be eligible for CR/NC but should inquire with their department prior to enrollment.
+Homeland Security students may not use courses with a credit/no-credit designation towards degree progress.
+Other students may be eligible but should inquire with their department prior to enrollment.
 Students may audit course subject to instructor permission and conditions.

 Incomplete Status (I)

 Students that encounter a justifiable and unforeseen circumstance (e.g., family emergency) that prevents participation during the regular semester may be eligible to receive an Incomplete (I) status and complete coursework within one year subject to a written aggreement.
 Incomplete cannot be used to re-take or avoid a failing grade.
 Consult part six of the SDSU General Catalog for more information.